Neutron3529/cuda_min/README.md

 Affect only CPU side.

 You must make sure `$CUDA_PATH/lib` in  `{LD,}_LIBRARY_PATH` thus cargo can find the cudart library.
 Currently a `cuda_error_code_generator.rs` script is used for generating cuda error related scripts.

-## Examples

-There are various examples in https://github.com/Neutron3529/cuda_min